jongwooksi/jongwooksi/README.md

 - **J. Si**, S. Lee, and S. Kim, "Recognition of Korean Menu for Online to Offline Stores : VGG-ResNet Fusion Model with Attention Mechanism", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol 17, No.4, Accepted

-- **J. Si** and S. Kim, "V-DAFT: Visual Technique for Texture Image Defect Recognition with Denoising Autoencoder and Fourier Transform", Signal, Image and Video Processing, Accepted (SCIE, IF: 2.3)
+- **J. Si** and S. Kim, "V-DAFT: Visual Technique for Texture Image Defect Recognition with Denoising Autoencoder and Fourier Transform", Signal, Image and Video Processing,  Signal, Image and Video Processing, Vol. 18, No. 10, pp.7405-7418 (SCIE, IF: 2.0)

 - **J. Si** and S. Kim, "Surface Defect Detection and Segmentation Using Diffusion Model Based on Feature Map of ResNet", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, Jul.
 2024.